allanmcrae/toolchain/README.md

 The Arch glibc package pulls systemtap support by importing headers from systemtap into the glibc package.
 I disagree with this approach.
 Instead the systemtap package should be added as a dependency to glibc.
 As I have no interest in systemtap, I will not provide a systemtap package just to build glibc with systemtap support.

+**No debuginfod supoprt**

+The glibc package is now completely stripped following the Arch package.
+Arch provides needed symbols for valgrind (and gdb?) to run via debuginfod.
+You can install the need glibc-debug package directly from this repo.

 ## Known Issues

 Some of the [new buildflags](https://gitlab.archlinux.org/archlinux/rfcs/-/blob/master/rfcs/0003-buildflags.rst) cause (false positive) testsuite failures in gcc.
 These are currently disabled completely, but should only be disabled during the check() phase.